 Each year, management develops a rigorous business plan that reflects the Company's strategy for achieving operating and financial results to enhance franchise value while prudently growing our business.
-The Company's business plan was the source of the performance goals approved by the Compensation Committee for purposes of setting our 2022 AIP targets and funding metrics.
+The Company's business plan was the foundation used to set the performance goals approved by the Compensation Committee for purposes of establishing our 2023 AIP targets and funding metrics.
 These performance goals were carefully analyzed and subject to considerable review by the Compensation Committee, with the advice of its independent compensation consultant.

-Since establishing Sallie Mae as a stand-alone consumer bank in April 2014, we generally have been able to consistently enhance franchise value by growing assets and earnings, maintaining conservative credit standards, and providing excellent customer service.
-As a financial institution, our funding metrics for the 2022 AIP were designed to balance asset growth, credit quality, operating expenses, and risk management by utilizing a mix of financial metrics (pre-tax, pre-provision, pre-operating expense income per share and operating expenses), a customer growth metric (private education loan originations), and a credit quality metric (net charge-offs).
+Since establishing Sallie Mae as a stand-alone consumer bank in April 2014, we generally have been able to consistently enhance franchise value by growing originations and earnings, maintaining rigorous credit standards, and providing excellent customer service.
+As a financial institution, our funding metrics for the 2023 AIP were designed to balance asset growth, credit quality, operating expenses, and risk management by utilizing a mix of financial metrics (pre-tax, pre-provision, pre-operating expense income per share and operating expenses excluding FDIC expense), a customer growth metric (Private Education Loan originations), and a credit quality metric (net charge-offs).
+For the 2023 AIP, management set a challenging net charge-offs goal in order to focus management on credit performance, one of the Company's key priorities for the 2023 fiscal year.

 In selecting objective performance metrics and establishing challenging target, threshold, and maximum levels, the Compensation Committee considered the upcoming year's business objectives and outlook in light of the unique dynamics of the consumer-banking sector at that point in time.
-Rather than only examining and relying upon the prior year's targets and actual results-which may not reflect the current year's changes to our strategic business plan-and challenges affecting our industry, the Compensation Committee's goal setting considers particular and timely market trends that are likely to impact our business based on current activity, as well as our Company's projected growth and other factors specific to our business.
+Rather than only examining and relying upon the prior year's targets and actual results-which may not reflect the current year's expectations-and challenges and opportunities affecting our industry, the Compensation Committee's goal setting process considers particular and timely market trends that are likely to impact our business based on current activity, as well as our Company's goals and other factors specific to our business.
+Upon reviewing the Company's actual performance against the set performance metrics under the AIP, the Compensation Committee may make calculation modifications, as appropriate.

-Four corporate metrics were established by the Compensation Committee to determine the funding of the 2022 AIP.
+Four corporate metrics were established by the Compensation Committee to determine the funding of the 2023 AIP.

-As discussed above, these four metrics were derived from management's 2022 objectives identified in our annual business plan.
+As discussed above, these four metrics were derived from management's 2023 objectives identified in our annual business plan.
 These metrics, their rationale, and the weightings at which they were set are discussed in the table below: